My time, my legacy

 ‘Where I live’ – interview snapshots with the people I meet about where they live and what they love

-Drink – From tea tasting to local apple juice, I’ll also answer that crucial question, what’s the best pint in England?
+Fuel – Local cuisine from cheese in Cheddar to Balti in Birmingham and drink from tea tasting to local apple juice, I’ll also answer that crucial question, what’s the best pint in England?

 The Natural World – I’ll pick out the flora and fauna of the day, celebrating life in urban gardens, parkland, farms and wilderness